aerojs/aero/README.md

 ### Play around

-Try to change the `home.jade` inside your `pages/home` directory.
+Try to change `home.jade` inside your `pages/home` directory.
 Aero notices the changes, recompiles the page and forces your browser to reload it automatically.

 ## Pages